 Mic level is generally agreed to be between 1 millivolt (−60 dBV) and 100 millivolts (−20 dBV).
 These are nominal values.
 Of course, the actual output voltage of a microphone depends highly on the mic sensitivity and the loudness/proximity of the sound source.
-It’s quite possible to have voltages well below 1 millivolt and well above 100 millivolts.
+It’s quite possible to have voltages well below 1 millivolts and well above 100 millivolts.

-In order for a microphone audio signal to work well within professional audio equipment, it must be amplified to line level.
+For a microphone audio signal to work well within professional audio equipment, it must be amplified to line level.